Adarsh-Doddigarla/CODETECH-TASK2/README.md

 ## Overview
 GymRat is a comprehensive gym application designed to enhance the fitness experience for users.
 This project showcases my UI/UX design skills through a well-structured and visually appealing interface that facilitates easy navigation and engagement with fitness-related features.

-wireframes for a mobile app idea of your choice using design tools like Figma, Sketch, or Adobe XD.
+wireframes for a mobile app idea of your choice using design tools like Figma.
 Define the app's navigation flow, screen layouts, and basic UI elements to convey the app's functionality and user interaction.

 ## Features